-Depending on the quality of submission, there will be at least: 1, perhaps 2 50K projects, 1-3 10K projects, and up to 5 2.5K projects funded in each area.
+Depending on the quality of submission, there will generally be one£50K project, one to three £10K projects, and up to five £2.5K projects funded in each area.

 Applying groups will be required to fill out our simple, 3 page application form which will ask

 - proposed activities, impact, timeline.

 There is no limit to the number of proposals any institution/person can submit.
 All proposals will reviewed on a case-by-case basis.
 However, please note that a high number of submissions does not guarantee funding!